libp2p/js-libp2p/packages/kad-dht/README.md

 ## Example - Connecting to both a LAN-only DHT and the IPFS Amino DHT

-When using multiple DHTs, you should specify distinct datastore and log prefixes to ensure that datastore records and logging is kept separate for each instance.
+When using multiple DHTs, you should specify distinct datastore, metrics and log prefixes to ensure that data is kept separate for each instance.

 ```TypeScript
 import { kadDHT, removePublicAddressesMapper, removePrivateAddressesMapper } from '@libp2p/kad-dht'